MaratMir/DiskArcher-backup-utility/README.md

 The source code consists of a number of subprojects, some of them are static libraries.
+MArc2 is the main subproject, it represents all the program UI.

 As a result of the project build, only one .exe file is produced, no any .dlls or other files are built.
 This .exe relies of MS VC redistributables and usual Windows dlls.

+As it is a quite old project, currently there is a mix of coding styles.
+So,
+  TODO: - Get rid of the Hungarian notation;
+        - Use 2 spaces instead of tabs.